 Aurora is a city that emerges out of the rolling prairie grasslands and has long been known as the gateway to the Rockies.
-Aurora’s cuisine is as diverse as its size suggests, but you can also find Colorado classic dishes too.
-Try these 10 local restaurants and discover Aurora’s best.
+We’ve found the best restaurants in Aurora, Colorado, where you’ll find a diverse range of menu options along with the state’s classic dishes.

 German influences run through America like rivers.
 Just look at the legacy of both hamburgers and frankfurters; American staples named after their German cities of origin.
 Helga’s, then, is not a surprising edition to a city’s line up of restaurants.
 A restaurant and deli, Helga’s serves a mixture of schnitzels and Rhineland specialties.

 The Nile Ethiopian Restaurant is a great ambassador for sub-Saharan cuisine.
 The restaurant encourages guests to eat the Ethiopian way by sharing from the same plate.
 This can include a mosseb (tray) of food that a whole group can sit around.
-Food is traditionally scooped up on torn pieces of a large flatbread known as injira.
+The food is traditionally scooped up on torn pieces of a large flatbread known as injera.

-My French Press is a café and bakery serving the best traditional French food.
+The French Press is a cafe serving the best traditional French food.
 Breakfast items such as French toast and crepes sit alongside American classics such as fried eggs with mixed meats.
 There is also an attached bakery that produces wonderful loaves of French style breads, as well as a selection of delicate pastries.

 Masalaa is a fantastic vegan and vegetarian restaurant in downtown Aurora.
 The restaurant has opted to portray and present spices across the entire menu in a way that is most typical of its subcontinent roots.
 There are helpful signposts that direct customers through dishes that explore the many different states throughout India.